visualopsholdings/i2c/README.md

 https://www.rapidtables.com/convert/number/ascii-to-hex.html

 ## Tiny Logo

+Ok.
+So you've written all this code, you can send various commands to your Arduino to do interesting things, but how nice would it be to be able to SEND AND RUN ACTUAL CODE to the Arduino AFTER you've left it on the Moon!

 That's where the whole "TinyLogo" project that is a part of this is for.
 It's only in early days with very simple syntax and capabilities, but just for a teaser take